wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.1.1 =
+* New shortcode to render the referrer's id.

 = 2.1.0 =
 * Added Lithuanian and Hebrew translations.